vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Setup a network with 5 Tendermint validators
   * Take a checkpoint
   * Restore from checkpoint with the 5 same validators, which should pass.
-  * Verfiy that after the network is restarted, the validators have voting power as per the checkpoint until the end of the epoch.
+  * Verify that after the network is restarted, the validators have voting power as per the checkpoint until the end of the epoch.
 2. Base + ersatz (<a name="0069-VCBS-047" href="#0069-VCBS-047">0069-VCBS-047</a>):
   * Setup a network with 5 Tendermint validators (where 5 is also the number of allowed Tendermint validators)
-  * Announce 2 new nodes and wait for them to become ersatz validators (set set the network parameter `network.validators.minimumEthereumEventsForNewValidator` to 0).
+  * Announce 2 new nodes and wait for them to become ersatz validators (set the network parameter `network.validators.minimumEthereumEventsForNewValidator` to 0).
   * Take a checkpoint and verify it includes the ersatz validators.
   * Restore from the checkpoint (all nodes are running)
   * Verify that the validators have the voting power as per the checkpoint and that the ersatz validators are shown on data node having status ersatz.